brendaningram/linux-audio-setup-scripts/README.md

 Find your distribution in the list below, click the link, and run the **SINGLE** command listed at the top of the file - easy!

+## Which distribution do you recommend?

+As of January 2025, I have used Fedora for the last couple of years and have been extremely happy with the performance and stability of this for my particular audio/music scenarios.

 ## Supported distributions:

 - **Arch**